guibueno/guibueno.github.io/_docs/references.markdown

 ##### Nunan, D. (1989). *Understanding language classrooms: A guide for teacher-initiated action*.
 Hemel Hempstead: Prentice Hall.

 ##### Oberg, A., & Daniels, P. (2013).
 Analysis of the effect a student-centred mobile learning instructional method has on language acquisition. *Computer Assisted Language Learning*, *26*(2), 177-196.

+##### Oh, M.T.
+(1996).
+Beliefs about language learning and foreign language anxiety: A study of American university students learning Japanese.
+Dissertation Abstracts International, 57 (9), 3858A.
+(UMI No.9705927).

 ##### Samuel, A. G., & Larraza, S. (2015).
 Does listening to non-native speech impair speech perception?. *Journal of Memory and Language*, *81*, 51-71.